Skip to Main Content

 Calcium oxalate stones cannot be dissolved and are typically treated with cystotomy surgery to open the bladder and remove the stones.
 This surgery has an excellent success rate, and most cats recover quickly.

-Preventing Bladder Stones In Cats
+Preventing Bladder Stones in Cats

 It may be possible to prevent your cat from developing bladder stones.
 If your cat is a breed that faces a higher risk of developing bladder stones, you may want to try the following: